Before you begin

 - Click Save Config at the top right to save your configuration.

-- Select website B, clear the Use default option, and set the configuration with application B with the corresponding search-only API key and admin API key.
+- Select website B, clear the Use default option, and enter the credentials for application B.

 - Clear the cache.

-make sure that each of these applications have access to the Algolia features you’re using.
+Ensure each application has access to the Algolia features you’re using.